acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

         1. Add a CSV file to your `seeds` folder.

         2. Run the [`dbt seed`](https://docs.getdbt.com/reference/commands/seed) command to create a table in our Data Warehouse
-            - If you update the contect of a seed, running `dbt seed` will append the updated values to the table rather than subtituting them.
+            - If you update the content of a seed, running `dbt seed` will append the updated values to the table rather than subtituting them.
 Instead, run `dbt seed --full-refresh` and the old table will be dropped then a new one will be created.

         3. Refer to the seed in your model with `ref()` function.

-    - Moreunfo about seed in this [link](https://docs.getdbt.com/docs/build/seeds)
+    - More info about seed in this [link](https://docs.getdbt.com/docs/build/seeds)

 Here's an example of how you would declare a source in a `.yml` file: